 Until recently, surgery was the main form of cancer treatment.
-In the last five years we have found chemotherapy to be a very effective option for pets with cancer.
+In recent times we have found chemotherapy to be a very effective option for pets with cancer.
 The aim of chemotherapy in veterinary medicine varies from human medicine and we aim not for a cure but for extended quality of life.
 As such the side effects commonly associated with chemotherapy in people are rarely seen in animals.
 We have several staff members who are both skilled and experienced in this area and will be happy to advise you and answer any questions on all aspects of this treatment option.

 If the signs are much worse, sudden frothing at the mouth, or seizures, bring your pet to emergency as soon as possible.
 Speed is important and it is best to get to the vet early and for diagnosis.